codesharedot/dex-price/README.md

-# pumapay price
+# bitcny price

-Gets the pumapay price with Python (from JSON).
+Gets the bitcny price with Python (from JSON).

 https://pythonbasics.org